Jonahfer/OSUCapstoneProject/README.md

 <h1>OSU Capstone Project - VR Arcade Classics</h1>

 <h2>Description</h2>
-This is a Capstone Project for OSU, done in a team with my teammates Hannalore Morrow, Miguel Songco, and Michael Lagardera.
+This is a Capstone Project for Oregon State University, done in a team with my teammates Hannalore Morrow, Miguel Songco, and Michael Lagardera.
 The goal of the project is to recreate/reimagine classic arcade games into a VR expirience, with our focus being on Pac-Man and Frogger.
 The project uses Unity, primarly supporting VR for Oculus 2 Devices.